-2C2: Post-Purchase Counseling/Training DHCD seeks one or more organizations which will provide ongoing post-acquisition counseling services which include property management and Board training for properties which have been purchased and/or rehabilitated with financial assistance from the DHCD Development Finance Division's First Right Purchase program.
+2C2: Post-Purchase Counseling/Training

+DHCD seeks one or more organizations which will provide ongoing post-acquisition counseling services which include property management and Board training for properties which have been purchased and/or rehabilitated with financial assistance from the DHCD Development Finance Division's First Right Purchase program.
 Generally, these are multi-family properties that have been purchased through limited equity cooperative agreements or condominium purchases.
 Therefore, non-profit Board training and development skill and/or experience, as well as multi-family property management skills are critical to providing effective counseling services.
-Services to be provided under this activity may include, but are not limited to: (1) establishing standards of evaluation for each participant's financial status and leadership capacity.
-(2) conducting annual management reviews of all Boards (3) assisting in the establishment of appropriate arrangements with required service providers such as exterminators, garbage collectors, landscapers, etc. (4) assisting in capital management planning, (5) tracking property vacancies and reviewing new applications for membership (6) establishing and reviewing membership guidelines (7) technical assistance in accounting, budgeting and the preparation of financial statements (8) providing Board of Directors with training as appropriate and (9) other required management and support duties.
+Services to be provided under this activity may include, but are not limited to: (1) establishing standards of evaluation for each participant's financial status and leadership capacity; (2) conducting annual management reviews of all Boards, oversee election and training of new Board members; (3) assisting in the establishment of appropriate arrangements with required service providers such as exterminators, garbage collectors, landscapers, etc.; (4) assisting in capital management planning and a stabilization plan for rehabilitation and/or refinancing; (5) tracking property vacancies and reviewing new applications for membership; (6) establishing and reviewing membership guidelines; (7) technical assistance in accounting, budgeting and the preparation of financial statements for long term financial viability; (8) providing Board of Directors with training as appropriate; and (9) other required management and support duties.
 Grantees will assist the condominium or cooperative in developing a budget for the overall management and carrying costs of the property.

-Grantees will assist the Board and membership in all aspects of management, such as completion of the audit, Fair Housing issues, required individual, property, and Board insurance, taxes, the role of Board officers, etc.
+Grantees will assist the Board and membership in all aspects of management, such as completion of the audit, Fair Housing issues, required individual, property, and Board insurance, taxes, the role of Board officers, evaluation of monthly financial performance, training on lender compliance, i.e. loan payments, income requirements.
 DHCD will likely negotiate assignment of specific properties to grantees for this service.